Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide100Create_a_RestService_on_ATP.md

     END;
       ```

-- You are going to use this REST endpoint in the Python Application in the next lab.
+- You are going to use this REST endpoint in the Python Application in the next guide .

--   You are now ready to move to the next lab.
+-   You are now ready to move to the next guide .

 <table>
 <tr><td class="td-logo">[![](images/obe_tag.png)](#)</td>